 Backfill material used for embedment, anchoring and for surrounding areas should comprise of a 3⁄4"-2" (19-51 mm), washed, crushed angular stone.
 Placement of backfill material for embedment and surrounding areas is best accomplished by using the long reach of an excavator or stone shooter/conveyor system.
-No construction equipment shall be situated on top of the chamber system without the minimum embedment backfill placed over the chambers (12" (300 mm) for HS180 & 6" (150 mm) for HS75).
+No construction equipment shall be situated on top of the chamber system without the minimum embedment backfill placed over the chambers (6" [150 mm] for HS31 and HS75).
 Compaction of the crushed stone around the chambers is not required, however, it is critical to ensure that the backfill is adequately knifed in around the manifolds and between the chamber corrugations.